SOC 2 compliance is an investment in your company’s future.

 A SOC report is typically valid for 12 months after it’s first published.

-To maintain SOC 2 compliance, you'll need to conduct an audit each year.
+To maintain SOC 2 compliance, you'll need to conduct a SOC audit each year.
+That means most of the costs outlined above will be recurring costs you’ll need to account for year after year.

 SOC 2 isn’t cheap, even if you stick to a SOC 2 Type I audit.
 Even so, a positive SOC 2 report can pay for itself in a few ways: